×

 The Vikings put the dagger on the win with a 36-yard receiving touchdown by Sussner and Sam Myhre with 3:45 to go, followed by a Landon Esping interception in the final seconds.

-The Vikings struggled throughout the first half with penalties, while Dawson-Boyd faced challenges taking advantage of offensive opportunities, despite a strong defensive effort.
+The Vikings struggled with penalties, while Dawson-Boyd faced challenges taking advantage of offensive opportunities, despite a strong defensive effort.
+Minneota finished with seven penalties for 40 yards.

 “Short term memory, move on,” Arndt said regarding Minneota cleaning up their penalties.